dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 - Manage access to your dbt models both within and across projects using:
   - **[Groups](/docs/collaborate/govern/model-access#groups)** &mdash; Organize nodes in your dbt DAG that share a logical connection and assign an owner to the entire group.
   - **[Model access](/docs/collaborate/govern/model-access#access-modifiers)** &mdash; Control which other models or projects can reference this model.
-  - **[Model Versions](/docs/collaborate/govern/model-versions)** &mdash; Enable adoption and deprecation of models as they evolve.
+  - **[Model versions](/docs/collaborate/govern/model-versions)** &mdash; Enable adoption and deprecation of models as they evolve.
-  - **[Model Contracts](/docs/collaborate/govern/model-contracts)** &mdash; Set clear expectations on the shape of the data to ensure data changes upstream of dbt or within a project's logic don't break downstream consumers' data products.
+  - **[Model contracts](/docs/collaborate/govern/model-contracts)** &mdash; Set clear expectations on the shape of the data to ensure data changes upstream of dbt or within a project's logic don't break downstream consumers' data products.
 - Use [dbt-meshify](https://github.com/dbt-labs/dbt-meshify) to accelerate splitting apart your monolith into multiple projects.

-### Caveat
+### Caveats
-- Currently, dbt Mesh does not support circular project dependencies.
+- To use cross-project references in dbt, each dbt project must correspond to just one dbt Cloud project.
+We strongly discourage defining multiple projects for the same codebase, even if you're trying to manage access permissions, connect to different data warehouses, or separate production and non-production data.
+While this was required historically, upcoming features like Staging environments (_coming soon_), Environment-level RBAC (_coming soon_), and [Extended attributes](/docs/dbt-cloud-environments#extended-attributes) will make it unnecessary.
+- Project dependencies are uni-directional, meaning they go in one direction.
+This means dbt checks for cycles across projects (circular dependencies) and raise errors if any are detected.
+However, we are considering support to allow projects to depend on each other in both directions in the future, with dbt still checking for node-level cycles while allowing cycles at the project level.
+- Everyone in the account can view public model metadata, which helps users find data products more easily.
+This is separate from who can access the actual data, which is controlled by permissions in the data warehouse.
+For use cases where even metadata about a reusable data asset is sensitive, we are [considering](dbt-labs/dbt-core#9340) an optional extension of protected models.

+Refer to the [dbt Mesh FAQs](/best-practices/how-we-mesh/mesh-4-faqs) for more questions.

 ## dbt Semantic Layer

 Leverage the [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl), powered by MetricFlow, to create a unified view of your business metrics, ensuring consistency across all analytics tools.
 Here are some tips and caveats to consider when using dbt Semantic Layer: